onflow/flow/flips/20201310-storage-fees.md

 ### Performance Implications

+The changes done will affect all transactions by adding a small overhead:
+    - Calculation of `storage_used`.
+    - Checking `storage_used` is not over `storage_capacity`.

-This affects all transactions by adding a small overhead (calculation of `storage_used`).
-This can be measured by comparing the execution time of integration tests (that already exist).
+This overhead can be measured by comparing the execution time of integration tests (that already exist).

 TODO: which tests?

-Create account transactions should be affected more, because of the extra call to **StorageFeesContract**.
+Create account transactions will be affected to a larger degree, because of the extra call to **StorageFees** Smart contract.

-There shouldn't be any major memory usage change, since only two fields (16 bytes + 2 key sizes) are being added to each account.
-The current minimum size two orders of magnitudes larger (flow token receiver, flow token vault, private keys)
+Memory usage should not noticeably change since only two fields (16 bytes + 2 key sizes) are being added to each account.
+The current minimum size two orders of magnitudes larger (flow token receiver, flow token vault, private keys, ...)

 ### Dependencies

 * Dependent projects:
-    * flow-core-contracts (adding **StorageFeesContract**, changing **FeesContract**)
+    * `flow-core-contracts` (adding **StorageFeesContract**, changing **FeesContract**),
-    * cadence (access to new fields)
+    * `cadence` (access to new fields),
-    * flow-go (execution change)
+    * `flow-go` (execution change),
-    * emulator (emulate storage size limiting)
+    * `emulator` (emulate storage size limiting),
-    * sdks (example transactions to check/increase storage)
+    * SDK-s (example transactions to check/increase storage).

 ### Engineering Impact

-* binary size / build time / test times should not noticeably increase
+* Binary size / build time / test times should not noticeably increase.
-* Most of the changes are spread out over cadence, flow-core-contracts and flow-go they can be covered by unit test separately
+* Most of the changes are spread out over cadence, flow-core-contracts and flow-go they can be covered by unit test separately.

 ### Tutorials and Examples

 There are no protobuf API changes.

-There are Cadence api changes that can be covered with the following transactions examples (TODO: make the examples):
+There are Cadence API changes that can be covered with the following transactions examples:

-1. tx: get storage used and capacity of an account
+1. Tx: get storage used and capacity of an account.
-2. tx: purchase more storage for an account
+2. Tx: purchase more storage for an account.
-3. tx: transaction failing because it is storing to much
+3. Tx: transaction failing because it is storing to much.

+TODO: make the examples

 ### Documentation changes

-The documentation should cover the following topics:
+The documentation changes should cover the following topics:

-- why storage fees?
+- Why storage fees?
-- how much are storage fees and where is this written?
+- How much are storage fees and where is this written?
-- minimum storage on address?
+- Minimum storage on account?
-- smallest purchasable storage chunk?
+- Smallest purchasable storage chunk?
-- how to check storage used and capacity?
+- How to check storage used and capacity?
-- how to purchase more storage?
+- How to purchase more storage?
-- how to refund storage?
+- How to refund storage?
-- what error will I get if im out of storage?
+- What error will I get if im out of storage?
+- Access to storage capacity and storage used values in Cadence programs.

 ### Compatibility

-Since the execution state needs to be updated to include storage used/capacity fields on all accounts, execution nodes are not backwards compatible.
+Execution nodes will not be backwards compatible, because the execution state will be updated to include storage used/capacity fields on all accounts.

 ### User Impact

-Current accounts need to be updated to include storage used/capacity fields, with the capacity being set to the minimum capacity.
-For the accounts that are over the limit we need to buy sufficient storage for them.
+Current accounts will be updated to include storage used/capacity fields, with the capacity being set to the minimum capacity.
+For the accounts that are over the limit we need to buy sufficient storage.

+Current users will not be impacted until they they reach storage capacity.

 ## Questions and Discussion Topics

-- cadence:
+- Cadence:
-    - how to prevent changing the `storage_capacity` and `storage_used` fields using `SetValue` method?
-    - how to allow changing these values using the **StorageFeesContract**
+    - How to allow changing these values using the **StorageFees** smart contract.
-- execution:
-    - which approach to take to get all the registers from one account
-- general:
+- General:
-    - could I delete an account (of which I have control) and refund its creation fee (to some other account)
+    - Could I delete an account (of which I have control) and refund its creation fee (to some other account).